Bradley-Butcher/Conformers/README.md

 ## Changes from the paper

 - Sampling is no longer greedy - authors claim to use greedy sampling (default transformer sampling), but this will result in the same output for all samples.
+- The selection of the admission function, admission function threshold, and epsilon appears to be very sensitive.
+In paper the authors select task-dependent admission function thresholds (which I assume they derived experimentally) and try different values of epsilon.
+In this implementation I will attempt to introduce more generic admission functions.

 ## Installation